Kloudless/kloudless-java/README.md

 ### 3-Legged OAuth Flow

 The Java SDK also provides a programmatic way for the developer to implement the 3-Legged OAuth Flow with the help of a webserver.
-Please see the additional documentation located [here](https://developers.kloudless.com/docs/v1/authentication#oauth-2.0).
+Please refer to the additional documentation located [here](https://developers.kloudless.com/docs/v1/authentication#oauth-2.0).

 #### First Leg